Bill0412/bandwagonhost-tutorial/README.md

 ## Cotributions
 #### *This is a free and open source tutorial maintained by Bill.
-If you like this tutorial or want more tutorials, and is willing to financially support me, I'd greatly appreciate it.*
+If you like this tutorial or want more tutorials like this, and are willing to financially support me, I'd greatly appreciate it and be motivated.*
    <img src="pictures/alipay-code.jpg" width="250px"/> <img src="pictures/wechat-code.png" width="250px"/>